WKQ-wkq/CSCI599-Project-RL-for-Path-Finding/README.md

 ## Training

-To train models, run this command:
+To train models, here is a command example:

 ```train
 cd code